-Information is provided to help students to develop an understanding of key issues such sexual development and behaviour, contraception and STDs.
-The centrality of integrity and moral values are emphasised and students are helped to recognise the negative consequences of sexual activity.
+Information is provided to help students develop to an understanding of key issues such as sexual development and behaviour, contraception and STDs. centrality of integrity and moral emphasised, values are students are helped to recognise the negative consequences of sexual activity.
 A copy of the full policy is available to parents upon request.